Skip to Main Content

 Yes, travelers may opt to submit one form for their entire party in the same household, given their address, and, if applicable, lodging address, are the same.

-No, flights not included in the Pilot Program can not opt to use the digital version of the declaration form.
-Travelers on flights not impacted by the Pilot Program will still be expected to complete and submit the paper declaration form.
+No, travelers on flights not currently using the digital form can not opt to use the digital version of the declaration form.
+Travelers on flights not using the digital form will still be expected to complete and submit the paper declaration form.

 Please email any additional questions to [email protected].